alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ##Processed food and drinks
 {:#processed-foods}

-Within the [EU](https://www.gov.uk/eu-eea) you don't need a licence or follow special rules to move processed foods or drinks.
+Within the [EU](https://www.gov.uk/eu-eea) you don't need a certificate or to follow special rules to move processed foods or drinks.

 Outside the EU, check with the food authority in country you're exporting to.
 They'll tell you if you need 'certificates of free sale' and which types they require.
 They'll also tell you if they require other types of export certification